genicsblog/genicsblog.com/_drafts/supabase-database-next.md

 ![hello-gif](https://media.giphy.com/media/Nx0rz3jtxtEre/giphy.gif)

-## In this blog post, we're gonna Get Started with Supabase Database in NextJS!
+In this blog post, we're gonna get started with Supabase Database in Next.js!

-**One of the coolest things about Supabase is its database and for building full-stack apps, we all like to use NextJS, so in this tutorial, I'm gonna show you how can we integrate the two!**
+One of the coolest things about Supabase is its database and since we all love Next.js for building full-stack applications, in this tutorial I'm gonna show you how you can integrate Supabase's database functionality into a Next.js app!

 ## Why choose Supabase

-In case you don't know about Supabase Database, here are a few points to catch up on!
+In case you don't know about Supabase Database, here are a few points to catch up on it!

-- It's free to use and follows the *pay as you go, model,*
+- It's free to use and follows the *pay as you go* model.
 - The free version provides unlimited read and write requests!
-- The free version contains 500 MB of space
+- The free version contains 500 MB of space.
-- It's a SQL Based database
+- It's a SQL Based database.
 - It is one of the easiest databases to get started with!

 So, let's jump right in!